 This tall, spindly growth is what is known as "legginess," and it is unhealthy for your seedlings.

 Leggy seedlings are caused by lack of light or by light that is too weak and indirect to meet the plant's needs.
 The stems grow thin and spindly because the plant is desperately reaching out for light.
 Even if you place the seedlings in a window with the best light available, most seeds are started in the late winter or early spring, when the sun is still low in the sky.
 The sunlight that time of year is barely direct enough to allow plants to grow at all, much less thrive.

 Luckily, there are a few ways to prevent legginess in seedlings.

 Preventing Legginess in Seedlings

 - Provide close light: Keep the supplemental light source within two to three inches of the tops of the seedlings.
 When the distance is more than that, the tiny plants will stretch toward the light, resulting in leggy, weak stems.
 And, do not set it too close either or else you can risk burning the leaves.

-Once the seedling has become established with many leaves, you can pinch off the longer stems, which will keep the plant compact and cause it to bush out, rather than grow straight up.
+Once the seedling has become established with many leaves, you can pinch off the longer stems, which will keep the plant compact and cause it to bush out rather than grow straight up.

 A very common mistake beginning green thumbs make is to move lovingly tended indoor seedlings directly out into the garden once the key planting date has arrived.
 This can be a disaster, as the sudden change in environment kills most seedlings unless they have been gradually acclimated.